-The stocky little dog with the easily recognizable mask and flat face was first registered into the American Kennel Club (AKC) in 1885, but it is thought that this breed has origins as far back as 400 B.C in Asia.
-Napoleon's wife Josephine owned a Pug named "Fortune" and Buddhist monasteries in Tibet kept the dogs as pets.
-Though they are called by a few names, such as Chinese Pugs or Pugs, the different names refer to one registered breed with a fairly distinctive personality and appearance.
+The stocky little dog with the easily recognizable mask and flat face was first registered into the American Kennel Club (AKC) in 1885 as part of the toy group, but it is thought this breed has origins as far back as 400 B.C in Asia.
+Apparently, Napoleon's wife Josephine owned a pug named Fortune, and Buddhist monasteries in Tibet kept the dogs as pets.
+Though they are called by a few names, including Chinese pugs or just pugs, the different names refer to one registered breed with a fairly distinctive personality and appearance.

-If you are thinking about getting a pug you should be aware that these are very affectionate animals.
-They want to be near you pretty much all the time.
+If you are thinking about getting a pug, you should be aware these are very affectionate animals.
+They want to be near you much of the time.
 Because they are not recommended for outdoor living, this means the dog will shadow you wherever you go in your home.
 Male pugs are more notorious for this than females, who tend to be more independent.
-She will do what makes her happy, whether you're around or not.
+A female pug will do what makes her happy, whether you're around or not.

 The pug is prone to breathing problems thanks to their flattened faces, which require a bit more hygienic attention, due to the distinctive wrinkles.

 The pug is also not recommended for households that cannot accommodate an indoor dog, because pugs are more sensitive to heat and humidity.
 Because they are a brachycephalic breed — a short-nose breed — they can overheat quickly in hot temperatures or humidity.
 Similarly, extreme cold temperatures are challenging due to their poor ability to regulate body temperatures.

 When not hot outside, you should exercise your pug regularly to prevent obesity, which can shorten his or her life.
 And the final consideration is shedding.
 A pug's coat is short and requires very little grooming, but all types of pugs shed a lot.
 Regular bathing can help keep your pug-loving home cleaner.